alexanderkiel/samply.broker.ui.material/README.md

 The Docker container needs certain environment variables to be able to run:

-* SERVICE_URI - the base URI of the search store
+* SEARCH_STORE_ROOT - the base URI of the search store
 * MDR_ROOT - the base URI of the Samply MDR to use
 * MDR_NAMESPACE - the namespace of the MDR to use